yurivish/yuri.is-2018/content/scribbles/about-me.md

 I build tools for creativity and understanding.
 My background is in computer science, linguistics, and design.

 My most recent project is [Silk 2 for iOS](https://itunes.apple.com/us/app/silk-2-interactive-generative/id1050339928?mt=8), an artistic tool that helps bridge the gap between ability and taste.
-Over 25 million people have played with the [original site](http://weavesilk.com), and the app was featured on the front of the App Store.

-Silk was exhibited for several years in the [Children's Creativity Museum](http://creativity.org) in San Francisco.
+Over 25 million people have played with the [original site](http://weavesilk.com), and it's been exhibited in the [Children's Creativity Museum](http://creativity.org) in San Francisco.

 Most people enjoy making pieces with lots of symmetry: